Portfolio diversification and model uncertainty: a robust dynamic mean-variance approach: Introduction

 The rest of paper is organized as follows.
+Part I is devoted to the theoretical developments regarding the robust optimization problem, and contains two sections.
 Section 2 presents the formulation of the model uncertainty setting and the robust mean-variance problem.
 In Section 3, we derive the separation principle and explicit robust solution.
+Part II concerns the financial applications with two sections.
 Section 4 provides several examples arising from the separation principle, and the implications for the optimal robust portfolio strategy and the portfolio diversification.
+Section 5 illustrates through two numerical examples the effects of drift and correlation estimation error, thus ambiguity level, on portfolio Sharpe ratio.
+Finally, Appendix collects proofs of several mathematical results including the separation principle for general expected utility criteria.